Iterated spans and classical topological field theories: The -Category of Iterated Spans

-\begin{remark} We may regard $\SPAN^{+}_{k}(\blank)$ as a functor from \icats{} with finite limits to $k$-uple category objects in \icats{} with finite limits.
-Moreover, as has recently been proved by David Li-Bland~\cite{LiBlandSpan}, this functor preserves limits, which means that we can apply $\SPAN^{+}_{k}$ levelwise to get a functor from $m$-uple category objects in \icats{} with finite limits to $(k+m)$-uple category objects.
+\begin{remark} We may regard $\SPAN^{+}_{k}(\blank)$ as a functor from \icats{} with finite limits to $k$-fold category objects in \icats{} with finite limits.
+Moreover, as has been proved by David Li-Bland~\cite{LiBlandSpan}, this functor preserves limits, which means that we can apply $\SPAN^{+}_{k}$ levelwise to get a functor from $m$-fold category objects in \icats{} with finite limits to $(k+m)$-fold category objects.
 We can also iterate the construction $\SPAN^{+}_{1}$ to recover $\SPAN^{+}_{k}$ as $(\SPAN^{+}_{1})^{k}$ for $k > 1$. \end{remark}